-The final extension currently planned to be delivered by the Midland Metro Alliance will see the route from the Birmingham Eastside Extension extended further eastwards by 17km to serve Solihull and terminate at the High Speed 2 (HS2) interchange station, allowing passenger access by Metro to the airport, National Exhibition Centre and Genting Arena when open for passenger service in 2026.
+The final extension currently planned to be delivered by the Midland Metro Alliance will see the route from the Birmingham Eastside Extension extended further eastwards by 17km to serve Solihull and terminate at the High Speed 2 (HS2) interchange station, allowing passenger access by West Midlands Metro to the airport, National Exhibition Centre and Genting Arena when open for passenger service in 2026.

 The route is the transport element of a regeneration plan for the area.
-An important driver being the linking of the two HS2 termini with the Black Country by Metro (as well as everywhere in between) and encouraging more of the general public to choose green transport options for their day-to-day travel.
+An important driver being the linking of the two HS2 termini with the Black Country by West Midlands Metro (as well as everywhere in between) and encouraging more of the general public to choose green transport options for their day-to-day travel.

 When the route is proposed to open in 2026, it will increase employment opportunities across the region allowing people in this area to easily travel throughout the West Midlands.
-Similarly, the construction of the route would provide a number of job opportunities with the Midland Metro Alliance as we are dedicated to building the tramway with local resources and labour, ensuring the region truly benefits from the growth of the region’s tram network.
+Similarly, the construction of the route would provide a number of job opportunities with the Midland Metro Alliance as we are dedicated to building the tramway with local resources and labour, ensuring the region truly benefits from the growth of the region’s Metro network.

 The headline benefits of this route are...

 - Modal shift to Metro, resulting in journey time savings and reduced congestion along with the associated environmental benefits, such as improved air quality and reduction in noise

 - Regeneration benefits including the interface with Enterprise zone, and the major developments in East Birmingham, North Solihull and the UK Central Hub